 Qualified Opportunity Zones retain this designation for 10 years.
 Investors can defer tax on any prior gains until no later than December 31, 2026, so long as the gain is reinvested in a Qualified Opportunity Fund, an investment vehicle organized to make investments in Qualified Opportunity Zones.

 In addition, if the investor holds the investment in the Opportunity Fund for at least ten years, the investor would be eligible for an increase in its basis equal to the fair market value of the investment on the date that it is sold.

 Treasury and the IRS plan to issue additional information on Qualified Opportunity Funds.
 The additional guidance will address the certification of Opportunity Funds, which are required to have at least 90 percent of fund assets invested in Opportunity Zones.

 Looks like many of the predictions on how the tax cuts could positively affect commercial real estate, are beginning to look truer.
-There will be some tremendous opportunity in the coming months as investors begin to scour these areas for good opportunity.
+There will be some tremendous opportunity in the coming months as Philadelphia investors begin to scour these Opportunity Zones for great deals.

 Philadelphia area real estate company who is looking to buy commercial and residential properties in PA, NJ, and DE.
 Currently, we are looking for houses, apartment buildings, office buildings, and warehouses.
 Call us at 215-987-4561 to sell your real estate quickly.